March 21-22, 2024

 Washington State University Pullman

-The WSU Center for Native American Research & Collaboration invites you to the first annual Indigenous Research Conference, focusing upon the intersection between Indigenous knowledge, scholarship, and nation building.
-We look forward to learning from experienced researchers and knowledge keepers and to creating networking opportunities for young scholars and tribal professionals.
+The WSU Center for Native American Research & Collaboration (CNRC) invites you to the second annual Indigenous Research & Projects Conference, focusing upon the intersections between Indigenous knowledge, scholarship, and nation building.

-POSTER and ORAL PRESENTATION SUBMISSIONS: Please submit an abstract of 500 words or less.
-Please also note whether you would like your submission to be considered for an oral presentation.
-We welcome submissions from upper-level undergraduates, graduate students, faculty, and professionals engaged in Indigenous Research, especially as it supports tribal sovereignty and nation building.
+Poster and Oral Presentation Submissions: Please submit an abstract of 500 words or less.
+We welcome submissions from upper-level undergraduates, graduate students, faculty, and professionals engaged in Indigenous Research and Programs, especially as they support tribal sovereignty and nation building.

 WSU Pullman is located on the homelands of the Nimíipuu (Nez Perce Tribe and the Palus people.